root-project/root/tree/ntuple/v7/doc/specifications.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-Followed by a locator for the page.
-Note that locators for byte ranges in a file do not need to reference pairwise distinct byte ranges.
+Note that locators for byte ranges in a file may reference identical byte ranges,
-For instance, identical pages can point to the same page range.
+but they must not reference arbitrarily overlapping byte ranges.

 _C(hecksum)_: If set, an XxHash-3 64bit checksum of the compressed page data is stored just after the page.
-This bit should be interpreted as the sign bit of the number of elements, i.e. negative values indicate pages with checksums.
+This bit should be interpreted as the sign bit of the number of elements,
+i.e. negative values indicate pages with checksums.
 Note that the page size stored in the locator does _not_ include the checksum.

-Depending on the number of pages per column per cluster, every page induces
-a total of 28-36 Bytes of data to be stored in the page list envelope.
-For typical page sizes, that should be < 1 per mille.

 Note that we do not need to store the uncompressed size of the page
 because the uncompressed size is given by the number of elements in the page and the element size.